 When Sharon joined her family's hotel business after completing her education, they already had at least one hotel in each of the major cities in European countries.
 She had her eyes set on expanding to APAC.
-Concentrated on spending at least a month in each of the department's so that she understood the business from a practical point of view.
+Concentrated on spending at least a month in each of the departments so that she understood the business from a practical point of view.
 Going through the reports, Sharon realized that the registrations done through mobile app had huge fluctuations from City to city.

-Going deeper she realized that mobile app registration is accounted for more than 80% of individual registrations in cities with large English-speaking population.
+Going deeper she realized that mobile app registration is accounted for more than 80% of individual registrations in cities with a large English-speaking population.
 In fact, the registration rates were proportional to the English-speaking population in any City.
 She set her IT team or target of localizing the app for all the cities where they are operated.

 Within 6 months they were able to roll out the localized apps and there was a hundred 25% jump in registration through the app in non-English speaking cities.
 Realizing the importance of localized apps in customer acquisition, Sharon made it her first priority for expansion into the APAC region.

-Businesses thrive on when they succeed in establishing appropriate communication with their customers.
+Businesses thrive when they succeed in establishing appropriate communication with their customers.
 It becomes even more essential when expanding into new geographic locations because the credibility has to be re-established.
 Typically, businesses localize all their offerings to maximize reach.

 As mobile applications are one of the important channels of communication, and sometimes double up as a product, providing them in the local language massively improves chances of success.

-In this article we will look at how multilingual app support is a critical tool every business must have.
+In this article we will look at how multilingual app support is a critical tool every business must-have.
 We will also discuss how mobile operating systems and app development frameworks help developers in providing multilingual support in their mobile applications.